 What is a Baseline?

-A baseline is a mechanism in a Configuration Management System to protect formally reviewed and approved information from modification.
-It is a named repository for the definitive state of a system at a specific point in time to which only read-only access is permitted.
-A succession of baselines can be created over the life of a project, each containing information from an increasing subset of the phases in a project.
+Baselines is the mechanism in Cradle’s Configuration Management System (CMS) to protect information from changes.
+It is a named repository for the state of a system at a specific point in time.
+A succession of baselines can be created over the life of a project, each containing more and more information as the project completes its sprints, iterations or phases.

 Principles of Baselines